Club Meeting Minutes 2020 and 2019

 John Sandy is planning on attending the Victor fly-in this weekend and encouraged anyone that could attend to do so.
 August 17th is AMA Model Aviation Day and there is a National Fly-a-thon for the AMA Foundation.
 We will have an informal event out at our airfield on that day.
 John mentioned that there is a fly-in at Paradise Valley and several of our members plan on attending that.
 There was some confusion last meeting about our Quad event, and that is scheduled for Sept and not August.
 We talked about membership and ways we could expand it.
 Darrell has not run all the numbers on expenditures and revenue, but we have been maintaining a balance for the last couple of years.
 We will review the lease agreement to see if we could have a track for the car guys and possibly some ways that we could accomplish this.
 We will explore if this is possible and how the car club works and if they even would be open to that idea.
 We can develop the details of this as it develops.
 Meeting was adjourned at 8:40.
 Thanks to all who attended!
 Minutes taken by David Grosse

-President Dan Woods brought the meeting to order at 6:07 PM at the Paris Education Center cafeteria, with 11 members in attendance.
-Before reading last month’s minutes President Dan Woods presented the “Most Improved Flyer” award for 2019 to Don Gilles.
-Don Gilles read the minutes from December’s meeting, and they were accepted as read.
-Treasurer Darrel Anderson read the Treasurer’s report, it was also accepted as read.
+Vice-President Dave Grosse brought the meeting to order at 7:00 PM at the 10th Street Hardees, with 11 members and 1 guest in attendance.
+Don Gilles read the minutes from January’s meeting and they were accepted as read.
+Treasurer Darrel Anderson read the Treasurer’s report and it was also accepted as read.